alexdeplov/alexdeplov.github.io/content/posts/blog/2025/how-i-automated-my-computer-life-with-macos-folder-actions.md

 I've always believed that computers should handle repetitive tasks better than humans.
 It frustrates me when something can't be automated the way I want or when simple actions require more effort than they should.

-Let’s say we want to convert one video format to another.
-This happens to me often when I need to share a screencast video with colleagues on Slack.
-By default, macOS records in .MOV format, which is too large for sharing on Slack.
-Or sometimes, I have another file that I want to reduce in size.
-Before sending it to someone, I usually convert it to .MP4 to reduce the size.
+Let's say we want to convert a video from one format to another.
+This often happens to me when I need to share a screencast video with colleagues on Slack.
+By default, macOS records in .MOV format, which is too large to share.
+Sometimes, I also have another file that I want to shrink for easier sharing in a message.

-Previously, I used a macOS GUI app for this, and the steps from start to finish were:
+Previously, I used a macOS GUI app to convert in .MP4, and the steps from start to finish were:
 - Open the video converter app
 - Click a button to select a file
 - Select the output format